mkutz/untangle-your-spaghetti-test-code/TANGLES.md

 When dealing with big data objects, we need to construct these objects to arrange our tests.

-Quite often only few of the set properties are actually relevant the test at hand.
+Quite often only few of the set properties are actually relevant for the test at hand.
 The other set properties are actually just set to satisfy the constructor of the class and often use [Magic Values](#magic-values).

 ```